Master in Energy Efficient Building Design: Career Path

 A Master's degree in Energy Efficient Building Design is designed to provide students with the knowledge and skills needed to design and construct energy-efficient buildings.
 Upon completing the program, graduates should have a strong understanding of:

-• Sustainable design principles: This includes understanding how to design buildings that minimize their environmental impact and use resources efficiently.
+• Sustainable design principles include understanding how to design buildings that minimize their environmental impact and use resources efficiently.

-• Energy-efficient technologies: This includes knowledge of a range of technologies and strategies that can be used to reduce the energy consumption of buildings, such as insulation, lighting systems, and HVAC (heating, ventilation, and air conditioning) systems.
+• Energy-efficient technologies: This includes knowledge of various technologies and strategies that can reduce buildings' energy consumption, such as insulation, lighting systems, and HVAC (heating, ventilation, and air conditioning) systems.

-• Building science: This includes understanding the scientific principles underlying the performance of buildings, such as thermal dynamics, moisture management, and indoor air quality.
+• Building science: This includes understanding the scientific principles underlying building performance, such as thermal dynamics, moisture management, and indoor air quality.

-• Renewable energy sources: This includes knowledge of the principles and technologies involved in generating energy from renewable sources such as solar, wind, and geothermal.
+• Renewable energy sources include knowledge of the principles and technologies involved in generating energy from renewable sources such as solar, wind, and geothermal.

 • Building codes and standards: This includes understanding the regulations and standards that govern the design and construction of energy-efficient buildings, including codes related to energy efficiency, building materials, and indoor air quality.